unosquare/tubular/README.md

 * Basic services like **Print and Export to CSV** in client-side.

 Developing with .NET as backend? check [Tubular DotNet](https://github.com/unosquare/tubular-dotnet) project.
-If you are looking for Angular2 support, check [Tubular2](https://github.com/unosquare/tubular2) project.
+If you are looking for Angular2 support, check [Tubular2](https://github.com/unosquare/tubular2) beta project.

 Please visit the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to learn how quickly you can start coding.
 Don't forget to check out the Tubular Generator which quickly turns models into an awesome UIs!

 ## Dependencies

 You will need to reference the following JS libraries in order to use Tubular in your HTML:

-### Mandatory

 * [AngularJS (optionally Animate and Route)](https://angularjs.org/) - 1.6
 * [AngularJS UI Bootstrap](https://angular-ui.github.io/bootstrap/) - 2.5 with the Bootstrap CSS